-1. Avebury, a picturesque village in Wiltshire, is home to the largest stone circle in Britain.
-This circle, or a complex geometric ring, was crafted with a specific purpose in mind.
-It incorporates a vast 750-megalithic-yard-radius arc designed to function as an antenna perfectly aligned with the moon.
-The awe-inspiring secret to its creation lies in the ancient geometry developed nearly six thousand years ago on Windmill Hill.
-The majestic Windmill Hill overlooks Avebury.
+3. Avebury, a picturesque village in Wiltshire, is home to the largest stone circle in Britain.
+That circle, a complex geometric ring based on Pythagorean triangles, was explicitly crafted to incorporate a vast 750-megalithic-yard-radius arc designed to function as an antenna perfectly aligned with the northernmost rising moon.
+The awe-inspiring secret to creating such a large radius lies in the ancient geometry developed almost five thousand years ago on Windmill Hill.
+The majestic Windmill Hill overlooks Avebury from one mile to its northwest.

 The Chalk Massive, located south of Swindon, is impressive, towering over 500 feet high.
-This formation is located beneath a grass covering stretching from England's southern coast to the east coast.
-The chalk was formed beneath the sea many years ago.
+This formation stretches from England's southern coast to its east coast.
+The chalk was formed beneath the sea millions of years ago.
 Early folks were attracted to the Chalk Massive and used it as a whiteboard to practice their beloved geometry.
-This geometry was designed to bring the sun, the moon and star or stars together in various attempts to avoid their harsh winters.
+This geometry was designed to bring the sun, the moon and a star or stars together in various attempts to avoid their harsh winters.

 4. A 2021 survey of Avebury’s Cove.